Lake Minnetonka: Lake Minnetonka bays and lakes

+Halsted's Bay

+Halsted's Bay (sometimes spelled Halstead's) is named for the settler Frank W. Halsted, who migrated to its shores in 1855.
+Its main tributary is Six Mile Creek that enters the bay from the west.
+Access to the bay is provided by a public boat launch along Halstead's Drive.

+The bay is one of the last on Lake Minnetonka to see intensive modern residential development.
+It has the distinction of being downstream from the city of Saint Bonifacius, which did not adequately treat its sewage until the early 1980s, when it connected to the metropolitan area sewage system.
+Its northern and eastern shores in places have steep terrain leading down to the bay.
+Two examples are the Bluffs neighborhood on the north, and the Eagles Bluff area.

 Hydrology

 Several streams flow into Lake Minnetonka, the largest of which is Six Mile Creek.
 The only outlet from the lake is Minnehaha Creek.
 At the headwaters of Minnehaha Creek near the lake's eastern end, the Grays Bay Dam helps maintain an average water level of 929 ft above sea level.
 The flow over the dam ranges from zero to 300 cuft per second, or a daily rate of up to 193,881,600 USgal.
 Evaporation from Lake Minnetonka can reach as high as 50 e6USgal per day.
 Annual evaporation from the lake is about 30 in, or 11.5 e9USgal.
 This is countered by an average rainfall rate of 28 in per year and an average surface runoff rate of 20 in per year.
 There have been a number of droughts throughout Lake Minnetonka's history, notably during the 1930s and late 1980s.
 Water levels reached a record low of 921.78 ft above sea level in 1937 and a record high of 931.11 ft above sea level in 2014.

 Lake Minnetonka typically freezes over with 12 to 18 in of ice during the winter months.
 The median "ice-out" date, which has been recorded on Lake Minnetonka since 1855, is April 14.
 The earliest recorded ice-out date was March 11, 1878, and the latest recorded ice-out date was May 8, 1856.
 Water surface temperatures typically peak at around 80°F (26.7°C) in early August.